 MV Werften cut the first pieces of steel for the first of two new Global Class cruise ships for Asia-based company Genting Hong Kong (GHK) at its yards in Rostock and Wismar, Germany on 8 March 2018.

-Parts of the 204,000gt ship will be built in parallel at MV Werften’s Wismar and Rostock and Wismar yards, before the vessel is fully assembled at the latter and delivered to GHK at the end of 2020.
+Parts of the 204,000gt ship will be built in parallel at MV Werften’s Rostock and Wismar yards, before the vessel is fully assembled at the latter and delivered to GHK at the end of 2020.